SibCode/rna_seq_course/README.md

 Due to data amount outputs, logs, and references folder is .gitignored.

 Scripts were run in order unless specified.
+10_Differential_Gene_Expression_Analysis.R contains the full analysis.

 Samplelist was created using the code from 04_get_samplelist.sh to create the file "samplelist.tsv" in the metadata folder.